risingwavelabs/risingwave-docs-legacy/docs/risingwave-flink-comparison.md

 *Apache Flink was not designed for serving ad-hoc queries; RisingWave by design is a database and can serve concurrent ad-hoc queries.*

 Apache Flink was originally designed for stream processing, but has recently introduced a batch processing mode.
-Flink's batch processing engine shares similar design principles with its stream processing engine, allowing it to leverage many of the same optimizations and features.
+The batch processing engine in Flink shares similar design principles with its stream processing engine, allowing it to leverage many of the same optimizations and features.
 When running batch queries in Flink, users can use either the DataSet API or the Table API, both of which provide a high-level interface for writing batch processing jobs.
 The DataSet API allows users to write batch processing jobs using Java or Scala, while the Table API provides a SQL-like language called FlinkSQL for querying and manipulating batch data.

 Flink’s query serving capability is still in the early stages, and is not yet well optimized for supporting concurrent query serving, particularly when dealing with large volumes of data.
 As a result, users typically still dump data into downstream systems for query serving.